toughIQ/fishnet/README.md

 Stockfish builds are reproducible, so you can verify that the distributed binaries match the source.

+[`cargo-crev`](https://github.com/crev-dev/cargo-crev) is used to review the trustworthiness of dependencies.

 ### Is there a leaderboard of contributors?

 No, sorry, not publically.
 It would incentivize gaming the metrics.